-To print one copy of the active document without displaying the print sheet, hold down the Shift key and choose the Print One Copy command from the File menu.
+To print one copy of the active document without displaying the print sheet, press and hold the Option and Shift keys and choose the Print One Copy command from the File menu.

 To print only the selected range of text within the active document, choose the Print Selection command from the File menu.